Partial regularity and higher integrability for A-quasiconvex variational problems: Preliminaries

 which settles this case.
 To prove the general case, apply $T$ to the last equality to get

 which concludes the proof. \end{proof} \begin{remo} The relevance of Lemma~\ref{lem:essential_range} is that in the $\B$-gradient setting of Theorem~\ref{thm:main}, we can simply assume that $f\colon \Omega\times \rmim T\to\R$.
 The spanning cone condition is satisfied automatically.
-In fact, not even for the $\A$-free setting, the spanning cone condition \eqref{eq:SC} is not at all restrictive, as can be seen from {Lemma}~4.2 in \cite{KriRai22}. \end{remo}
+In fact, the spanning cone condition \eqref{eq:SC} is not at all restrictive even in the $\A$-free setting, as can be seen from {Lemma}~4.2 in \cite{KriRai22}. \end{remo}